appseng/N-Photo/README.md

 The **n-Puzzle** consists of **Client** and **Server**.
 The Client is based on "Drag and Drop Puzzle Example" of Qt-framework.
 The **Client** can operate with one image from a local directory, a remote Server, or with random pic from the Internet.
 The **Server** saves pictures in a SQLite-database and provides them to **Clients**.

+The last versions of the software incude a feature to download images from the Web.
+It is the option by default, but a user of the software can change thise behaviour to load images from **Server** or from the directory on the computer.
 ![shot178.jpeg](https://bitbucket.org/repo/BgoK8dz/images/2884341233-shot178.jpeg)

 How to make from the sources: